 Definition of a Serious Bodily Injury in Texas

 Under Texas law, a serious bodily injury is an injury that creates a risk of death or causes death, serious permanent disfigurement, or a long-lasting loss or impairment.

-Penalties for Aggravated Assault in Texas
+What are the Penalties for Aggravated Assault with a Deadly Weapon in Texas?

 Generally, an aggravated assault is charged as a second-degree felony; however, in someone circumstances, the offender can be charged with a first-degree felony, which may result in the following penalties:

 - Second-Degree Felony: A second-degree felony can result in two to twenty years in prison and a fine of up to $10,000.

 - First-Degree Felony: A first-degree felony can result in life in prison and a fine of up to $10,000.

 In some situations, a skilled aggravated assault defense attorney will work to get the aggravated assault charge lowered or reduced to a third-degree felony or a misdemeanor.
 Reducing the charge may result in less severe penalties such as: